sap-tutorials/Tutorials/tutorials/fiori-tools-cap-create-application/fiori-tools-cap-create-application.md

     In your application, start with `Incidents`.
 As your application will not have a sub-object page, you do not need a navigation entity.

+    Leave `Yes` selected for the prompt `Automatically add table columns to the list page and a section to the object page if none already exists?`.

     When finished, click **Next**.

 5. Maintain specific attributes of the application project as follows: